This is the multi-page printable view of this section. Click here to print.

 |

-- Snapshots can affect volume capacity management.
-Please delete unnecessary snapshots after use.
+Snapshots can affect volume capacity management.
+Delete unnecessary snapshots after use.

-- When clicking the snapshot recovery button, the volume is recovered to the latest snapshot in Available status.
+- When the snapshot recovery button is clicked, the volume is restored to the latest snapshot in the Available state.

-- When selecting create recovery volume on the snapshot list page, a new snapshot-based volume is created without changing the existing volume.
+- When you select Create recovery volume on the snapshot list page, a new volume based on the snapshot is created without modifying the existing volume.

-- Snapshots containing the name vProtect are temporary snapshots created when using the Backup service and are not charged.
+- Snapshots that contain vProtect are temporary snapshots created when using the Backup service and are not charged.

-On the Block Storage List page, you can view tag information of the selected resource, and add, modify, or delete tags.
+Block Storage List page lets you view the tag information of the selected resource, and add, modify, or delete it.

 |---|---|